 Miller adds, “Running into him got me excited about getting something else in here.
 Our long-term initiative was getting signage in most of our six main buildings on campus.”
 But he was also budget-conscious.
 “One of the reasons we decided to go with AxisTV was a cost issue.
 We were paying a pretty good fee each year for weather and news subscriptions.
 What we liked is that Visix provided weather subscriptions for free.
 That really helped us.”

-Today the school operates six channel players, most of them driving a single display in places such as the library, Student and Administrative Services Center, and academic buildings.
-They have also expanded into the dining halls of newly built student residences.
+Today the school operates six media players, most of them driving a single display in places such as the library, Student and Administrative Services Center and academic buildings.
+They have also expanded into the dining halls of student residences.
 “We’ve incorporated a distributed model that lets creators in specific areas run their own content.”

 Miller concurs that PowerPoint functionality makes AxisTV especially adaptable to their school environment.
 “For a person who is not a trained content creator to build us a PowerPoint – which they’re familiar with – and give it to Mike who has it imported in five minutes…it’s amazing how easy and simple that is for the users on campus.”